Ketharan/choreo-samples/mi-data-service/readme.md

-# Data service integration DT build
+# Data service integration DT build DT

 The "Data Service Integration" sample demonstrates how to create an integration that integrates with a relational database management system (RDBMS) and exposes employee information stored in the database as a REST API.
 To use this sample with Choreo, follow these steps: